leonsegal/sad_trombone/README.md

 # sad_trombone

-Requirements from the sales manager at the company I worked at:

-"Should detect when someone comes into the office and then play them a sad trombone audio to remind them how much their life sucks."
+Detects when someone moves nearby and then play them a sad trombone noise!

 ¯\_(ツ)_/¯